PrakharTyagiSanbhin/CodeAlpha_Matrix-Calculator/README.md

 # Matrix Calculator

-A professional web-based Matrix Calculator developed as a First-Year Engineering Mini Project.
-This project performs various matrix operations using a modern user interface built with HTML, CSS, and JavaScript while demonstrating matrix concepts commonly implemented using functions and 2D arrays in C programming.
+A professional web-based Matrix Calculator developed as a First-Year Engineering Mini Project built using **HTML, CSS, and JavaScript** for **Frontend** and **C programming** for **Backend**.
+This project performs various matrix operations using a modern user interface built with HTML, CSS, and JavaScript while demonstrating matrix concepts commonly implemented using **functions and 2D arrays in C programming**.

 ## Project Overview